visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Conduit Output
 ~~~~~~~~~~~~~~

-The Conduit output types (see the listed output types above for more information) include additional metadata and topologies.
+The Conduit output types (see :ref:`Output Types` for more information) include additional metadata and topologies.

 Why Conduit Output?
 """""""""""""""""""